jagenjo/litescene.js/guides/shaders.md

 Because shaders are usually defined by several parts (vertex shader, fragment shader, definition of external variables) they are written in a text file where every part is defined by the backlash character and the name of the part, like  ```\default.vs```, this blocks are called subfiles.

+## GLSL ##

+Remember that shaders in WebGL are made using the GLSL programming language, not javascript.
+The shaders code will be sent to the GPU to be compiled to low level assembly code so it can be executed very fast.
+Also keep in mind that WebGL is based in OpenGL ES 2.0, it means some GLSL features may be missing.

+If you want a reference about GLSL [check this website](http://www.shaderific.com/glsl/).

 ## Javascript ##

 When creating a shader you may want to call some javascript functions to prepare the properties of the material containing the shader, for this purpose you can write a part in the file that contain that JS code, separated from the GLSL code of the shaders.